In episode two, I travel to the USA to study Nikola Tesla’s research and inventions in light and magnetic field therapy.

-Tesla was called the master of lightning because he demonstrated electrical streamers of over 130 feet in length from his Tesla coils.
-To prove the effects that his form of lightning was safe, he constructed the “High Frequency Apparatus,” a device which produced a cold corona aura of ultraviolet light and tiny streamers that surrounded his body when he moved close to it.
-He informed his audiences that he used it as an electric bath to kill viruses and bacteria and was used to stimulate the nervous system.
-It energized the oxygen in the air and produced ozone that killed any mould in his laboratory.
+Tesla was called the master of lightning because he demonstrated electrical streamers from his Tesla coils that were over 130 feet in length.
+To prove the effects that his type of lightning was safe, he constructed the “High Frequency Apparatus,” a device which produced a cold corona aura of ultraviolet light and tiny streamers that enveloped his body when he moved close to his spiral Tesla coil.
+He told audiences that he used it as an electric bath to kill viruses and bacteria and it would safely stimulate his nervous system.
+It also energized the oxygen in the air by producing ozone which killed mold and viruses in his laboratory.

-Tesla invented the very first form of florescent lighting.
-When mercury was placed inside of quartz crystal tubes and then energized with high frequency currents – it would produce ultraviolet light.
-That light is now used in hospitals and the home to treat skin disease, remove harmful bacteria in water and neutralize pesticides in vegetables.
-Instead of using heat for pasteurization of fruit and vegetables, ultraviolet light is now being used to kill harmful bacteria and activate enzymes.
+Tesla also demonstrated the very first form of florescent lighting by holding a wireless light bulb in his hand.
+He then made commercial versions with mercury vapour inside of quartz crystal tubes that were energized with his high frequency alternating currents.
+That light is now called ultraviolet light and is currently used in hospitals for disinfection, to treat skin disease, remove harmful bacteria in water and even neutralize pesticides in vegetables.
+Instead of using heat for pasteurization of fruit and vegetables, ultraviolet light is now being used to kill harmful bacteria and activate the enzymes in the food.
 Vitamin D is added to milk and mushrooms just by shining ultraviolet light on it during packaging.